 Be forewarned, however: Although rental cars no longer bear special license plates, they are still readily identifiable to thieves and are frequently targeted.
-(Nothing is ever safe in a car in Costa Rica, although parking in guarded parking lots helps.)
-Transit police also seem to target tourists; never pay money directly to a police officer who stops you for any traffic violation.
+(Nothing is ever safe in a car in Costa Rica, although parking in guarded lots helps.)
+Transit Police also sometimes target tourists; never pay money directly to an officer who stops you for any traffic violation.

 These caveats aren’t meant to scare you off from driving in Costa Rica.
 Thousands of tourists rent cars here every year, and the large majority of them encounter no problems.
-Just keep your wits about you and guard against car theftand you'll do fine.
-Also, keep in mind that four-wheel-drives are particularly useful in the rainy season (May to mid-Nov) and for navigating the bumpy, poorly paved roads year-round.
+Just keep your wits about you and guard against car break-ins.
+Also, keep in mind that four-wheel-drive vehicles are particularly useful in the rainy season (May to mid-Nov) and for navigating the bumpy, poorly paved roads year-round.

-Gasoline (Petrol) -- Gasoline is sold as "regular" and "super."
+Gasoline (Petrol): Gasoline is sold as "regular" and "super."
 Both are unleaded; super is just higher octane.
 Diesel is available at almost every gas station as well.
 Most rental cars run on super, but always ask your rental agent what type of gas your car takes.
 When going off to remote places, try to leave with a full tank of gas because gas stations can be hard to find.
 If you need to gas up in a small town, you can sometimes get gasoline from enterprising families who sell it by the liter from their houses.
-Look for hand-lettered signs that say GASOLINA.
-At press time, a liter of super cost C681, or roughly $2.90 per liter, and $5.16 per gallon.

-Road Conditions -- The awful road conditions throughout Costa Rica are legendary, and deservedly so.
-Despite constant promises to fix the problem and sporadic repair attempts, the hot sun, hard rain, and rampant corruption outpace any progress made toward improving the condition of roads.
+Road Conditions: The awful road conditions throughout Costa Rica are legendary.
+The hot sun and hard rain take a hard toll on the condition of the roads.
 Even paved roads are often badly potholed, so stay alert.
-Road conditions get especially tricky during the rainy season, when heavy rains and runoff can destroy a stretch of pavement in the blink of an eye.
+Conditions get especially tricky during the rainy season, when heavy rains and runoff can quickly destroy a stretch of pavement.

-Note: Estimated driving times are listed throughout this guide, but bear in mind that it might take longer than estimated to reach your destination during the rainy season or if roads have deteriorated or are being repaired, or when there is a sudden surge of traffic, which seems to be happen often.
+Note: Estimated driving times are listed throughout this book, but bear in mind that it might take longer than estimated to reach your destination during the rainy season, if roads have deteriorated or are being repaired, or when there is a sudden surge of traffic, which seems to be happen often.

-Most car rental agencies now offer the opportunity to rent out GPS units along with your car rental.
-Rates run between $10 to $15 per day.
-If you have your own GPS unit, several maps to Costa Rica are available.
-While you still can’t simply enter a street address, most commercial GPS maps of Costa Rica feature hundreds of prominent points of interest (POI), and you should be able to plug in a POI close to your destination.
+Most car rental agencies offer the opportunity to rent out GPS units along with your car rental.
+Rates run between $8 and $15 per day.
+If you have your own GPS unit, several maps of Costa Rica are available.
+Although you still can’t simply enter a street address, most commercial GPS maps of Costa Rica feature hundreds of prominent points of interest (POI), and you should be able to plug in a POI close to your destination.

-Renter's Insurance -- Even if you hold your own car-insurance policy at home or use a credit card that provides coverage, this coverage doesn’t always extend abroad.
+Even if you hold your own car-insurance policy at home or use a credit card that provides coverage, this coverage doesn’t always extend abroad.
 Be sure to find out whether you’ll be covered in Costa Rica, whether your policy extends to all persons who will be driving the rental car, how much liability is covered in case an outside party is injured in an accident, and whether the type of vehicle you are renting is included under your contract.

 To reduce congestion and fuel consumption, a rotating ban on rush-hour traffic takes place in the central core of San José Monday through Friday from 7 to 8:30am and from 4 to 5:30pm.
 The ban affects cars with licenses ending in the digits 1 or 2 on Monday; 3 or 4 on Tuesday; 5 or 6 on Wednesday; 7 or 8 on Thursday; and 9 or 0 on Friday.
 If you are caught driving a car with the banned license plate during these hours on a specified day, you will be ticketed.

-Breakdowns -- Be warned that emergency services, both vehicular and medical, are extremely limited outside San José, and their availability is directly related to the remoteness of your location at the time of breakdown.
-You'll find service stations spread over the entire length of the Interamerican Highway, and most of these have tow trucks and mechanics.
-The major towns of Puntarenas, Liberia, Quepos, San Isidro, Palmar, and Golfito all have hospitals, and most other moderately sized cities and tourist destinations have some sort of clinic or health-services provider.
+Breakdowns: Be warned that emergency services, both vehicular and medical, are extremely limited outside San José, and their availability is directly related to the remoteness of your location at the time of breakdown.
+You'll find service stations spread over the entire length of the Inter-American Highway, and most of these have tow trucks and mechanics.
+The major towns of Puntarenas, Liberia, Quepos, San Isidro, Palmar, and Golfito all have hospitals, and most other moderately sized cities and tourist destinations have some sort of clinic or healthcare provider.

 If you're involved in an accident, contact the National Insurance Institute (INS) at tel.
-800/800-8000.
-You should probably also call the Transit Police (tel.
-2222-9330 or 2222-9245); if they have a unit close by, they'll send one.
-An official transit police report will greatly facilitate any insurance claim.
-If you can't get help from any of these, try to get written statements from any witnesses.
-Finally, you can also call tel.
-911, and they should be able to redirect your call to the appropriate agency.
+800/800-8000, and the Transit Police (tel.
+2222-9330).
+You can also call 911, and they should be able to redirect your call to the appropriate agency.

 If you don’t speak Spanish, expect added difficulty in any emergency or stressful situation.
-Don’t expect that rural (or urban) police officers, hospital personnel, service-station personnel, or mechanics will speak English.
+Don’t expect that police officers, hospital personnel, service station personnel, or mechanics will speak English.

-Finally, although not endemic, there have been reports of folks being robbed by seemingly friendly Ticos who stop to give assistance.
-To add insult to injury, there have even been reports of organized gangs who puncture tires of rental cars at rest stops or busy intersections, only to follow them, offer assistance, and make off with belongings and valuables.
-If you find yourself with a flat tire, try to ride it to the nearest gas station.
+People have been robbed by seemingly friendly Ticos who stop to give assistance, and there are reports of organized gangs who puncture tires of rental cars at rest stops or busy intersections, only to follow them, offer assistance, and make off with valuables.
+If you find yourself with a flat tire, try to ride it to a safe place.
 If that's not possible, try to pull over into a well-lit public spot.
-Keep the doors of the car locked and an eye on your belongings while changing the tire, by yourself.
+Keep the doors of the car locked and an eye on your belongings while changing the tire.

 Two companies run regular, fixed-schedule departures in passenger vans and small buses to most of the major tourist destinations in the country.
-Gray Line (tel.
-800/719-3905 in the U.S. and Canada, or 2220-2126; www.graylinecostarica.com) has about 10 departures leaving San José each morning and heading or connecting to Jacó, Manuel Antonio, Liberia, Playa Hermosa, La Fortuna, Tamarindo, and playas Conchal and Flamingo.
-There are return trips to San José every day from these destinations and a variety of interconnecting routes.
-A similar service, Interbus (tel.
-2283-5573; www.interbusonline.com) has a slightly more extensive route map and more connections.
-Fares run between $30 and $55, depending upon the destination.
-Gray Line offers an unlimited weekly pass for all of its shuttle routes for $145.
+Gray Line (www.graylinecostarica.com; tel.
+800/719-3905 in the U.S. and Canada, or 2220-2126) has about 10 departures leaving San José each morning and heading or connecting to Jacó, Manuel Antonio, Liberia, Playa Hermosa, La Fortuna, Tamarindo, and playas Conchal and Flamingo.
+Return trips to San José are daily from these destinations and a variety of interconnecting routes.
+Interbus (www.interbusonline.com; tel.
+2283-5573) has a similar route map and connections.
+Fares run between $44 and $84, depending on the destination.

 Taxis are readily available in San José and most popular tourist towns and destinations.
-In San José, your best bet is usually just to hail one down in the street.
-However, during rush hours and rain storms, and in more remote destinations, it is probably best to call a cab.
-Throughout the book, I list numbers for local taxi companies in the "Getting Around" sections.
+In San José, your best bet is usually just to hail one in the street.
+However, during rush hours and rainstorms, and in more remote destinations, it is probably best to call a cab.
 If no number is listed, ask at your hotel, or, if you're out and about, at the nearest restaurant or shop; someone will be more than happy to call you a cab.

 All city taxis, and even some rural cabs, have meters (marías), although drivers sometimes refuse to use them, particularly with foreigners.
 If this is the case, be sure to negotiate the price up front.
 Always try to get drivers to use the meter first (say "ponga la maría, por favor").
-The official rate at press time is C530 per kilometer (1/2 mile) and C10 every 4 seconds of wait time.
-If you have a rough idea of how far it is to your destination, you can estimate how much it should cost from these figures, or you can ask at your hotel how much a specific ride should cost.
+The official rate at press time is C630 per kilometer (1/2 mile).
+If you have a rough idea of how far it is to your destination, you can estimate how much it should cost from these figures, or you can ask at your hotel how much your ride should cost.
 After 10pm, taxis are legally allowed to add a 20% surcharge.
-Some of the meters are programmed to include the extra charge automatically, but be careful: Some drivers will use the evening setting during the daytime or (at night) to charge an extra 20% on top of the higher meter setting.
+Some of the meters are programmed to include the extra charge, but be careful: Some drivers will use the evening setting during the daytime or (at night) to charge an extra 20% on top of the higher meter setting.
 The Uber smartphone app, while still in a legal gray area, tends to be cheaper.

 Although buses serve most towns in Costa Rica, service can be infrequent in the remote regions, so local people often hitchhike to get to their destinations sooner.
 If you’re driving a car, people will frequently ask you for a ride.
-In remote rural areas, a hitchhiker carrying a machete is not necessarily a great danger, but use your judgment.
 Hitchhiking is not recommended on major roadways or in urban areas.
 In rural areas, it’s usually pretty safe.
 (However, women should be extremely cautious about hitchhiking anywhere in Costa Rica.)
-If you choose to hitchhike, keep in mind that if a bus doesn’t go to your destination, there probably aren’t too many cars going there, either.
+If you choose to thumb it, keep in mind that if a bus doesn’t go to your destination, there probably aren’t too many cars going there, either.
 Good luck.